lsst-sims/opsim3_config/README.md

-# NEO Run 1
+# NEO Run 3

-Configuration is the same as baseline cadence except the survey runs for 15 years and the Universal (WFD) and North Ecliptic Spur proposals have 1.5 times and 3.4 times respectively the number of visits in all bands.
+Configuration is the same as NEO Run 2 except there is no North Ecliptic Spur proposal.
+It runs an Ecliptic Band proposal which covers ~+/- 12 degrees around the ecliptic and has double visits.